Google Analytics data is an absolute feast of unlocked potential.

 Site speed and pagespeed are becoming increasingly more important ranking factors.

-Search engines are now placing more emphasis on sites that load quickly and satisfy a great user experience, and so site speed should be taken seriously.
+Search engines are now placing more emphasis on pages that load quickly and satisfy a great user experience, and so site speed should be taken seriously.

 Sometimes you can pick up tips about slow loading pages from looking at high bounce rates.
 But Google Analytics already has a very nifty tool for helping you diagnose where pagespeed issues lie.